"The market is being chilled."

 "I have perceived a trend in the market wherein legitimate projects seeking to issue a native token for functional networks are steering toward relying on the Reg D exemption within the U.S.," Tekin Salimi, a project manager at Polychain Capital, told CoinDesk.

-As reported, the rule requires purchasers to be accredited investors, which means they must have a minimum net worth of $1 million, or have earned $200,000 annually for the last two years.
+, the rule requires purchasers to be accredited investors, which means they must have a minimum net worth of $1 million, or have earned $200,000 annually for the last two years.

 That said, there have been plenty of market participants that never believed unregistered tokens could work under SEC laws, and have factored such options into their models.
 Long-time entrepreneurs have moved in, offering platforms built specifically with different regulatory regimes in mind, such as TokenSoft.